tenzin-io/platform-setup/README.md

 # README
-A repository to setup my home lab machines.
+A repository to setup my infrastructure.